 When we debate substantive issues with others at work, and progress towards resolution stalls, we sometimes suspend open debate.
 Meanwhile, though, the debate can continue in our minds, or privately among like-minded colleagues.
 One focus of ongoing private debate is a series of attempts to explain why those on the other side disagree.
-Ironically, the most popular explanations perhaps tell us more about ourselves than they do about the behavior or obstinacy of those with whom we disagree.
+Ironically, many of the more popular explanations perhaps tell us more about ourselves than they do about the behavior or obstinacy of those with whom we disagree.

 In what follows, I'll refer in the first person to those offering explanations — "us," "our," and "we."
 I'll refer in the third person to "our" debate opponents — "they," "their," and "them."